idaholab/moose/paper.md

 # Demonstration

 THM can be used as a foundation for other MOOSE-based applications or as a stand-alone software to model a variety of systems, including nuclear systems, power conversion cycles, and geothermal piping networks.
 The flexibility of THM is demonstrated with a two-loop system that is typical of a nuclear reactor system.
-This model is the final step of the single-phase flow THM tutorial available on the THM website [@thm_website].
+This model is the final step of the single-phase flow THM tutorial available on the [THM website](https://mooseframework.inl.gov/modules/thermal_hydraulics/index.html).

 ![System diagram (left) and temperature distribution (right) \label{fig:demo}](demo_dia_T.png)